Shake, Rattle & Roll (film series)

 Shake, Rattle & Roll (SRR) is a Filipino horror anthology film series produced by Regal Entertainment.
-It is the longest-running film series in the Philippines and Southeast Asia, which began in 1984.
-The series has seventeen films, each with three segments featuring characters facing creatures from Philippine mythology and other beings in urban and rural settings.
+It is the longest-running film series in the Philippines, having begun in 1984.
+The series consists of seventeen films, each with three segments that follow characters encountering creatures from Philippine mythology and other beings.
 With the exception of the sixth and sixteenth installments, which premiered in January 1997 and November 2023, respectively, all entries were official selections of the Metro Manila Film Festival.
-The title is based on the song of the same name.
+The title of the series was derived from the song of the same name.

 The first installment was released under the defunct Athena Productions, while all the succeeding installments are produced by Regal Entertainment.

-As of 2025, there are currently sixteen installments of the film series, with the latest installment, Shake, Rattle & Roll Extreme, released on November 29, 2023.
-An upcoming seventeenth installment, Shake, Rattle & Roll Evil Origins, is scheduled to be released in 2025 and will be an entry to the 2025 Metro Manila Film Festival.
+As of 2026, there are currently seventeen installments of the film series, with the latest installment, Shake, Rattle & Roll: Evil Origins, released on December 25, 2025.